Danny Miller, M.D., Ph.D.

 Molecular & Integrative Physiology

-Location and distribution of crossovers and gene conversions during meiosis Collection and analysis of cell-free DNA (cfDNA)
+Research Interests: Location and distribution of crossovers and gene conversions during meiosis.
+Genome assembly and annotation using long sequencing reads.
+Genetics.

 Mentor & Department: R. Scott Hawley, Ph.D., Stowers Institute for Medical Research